Montana-Media-Arts/462-MobileGaming-Spring2022/modules/week-1/_posts/2017-01-07-class-project.md

 # Class Project

-This semester, we have been asked to work in collaboration with another institution.
-We are building a game that teaches students about majors at a university.
-We have a few things we must determine.
+This semester, we are creating a gamified augmented reality campus tour for the University of Montana.

 * What do we need to do?
 * What is the subject matter?